-You can refreeze cooked crab legs only if you defrost them in the refrigerator in the first place.
+You can safely refreeze cooked and uncooked crab legs only if you thaw them in a refrigerator.
 Their average stay inside the fridge is twenty-four hours.
 Utilize your crab legs between this time or transfer them to the freezer as quickly as possible.
-If you defrost them by other methods, they cannot refreeze well enough.

 Due to the protein-based nature of seafood, they tend to perish very rapidly.
 The same is the case with crab leg meat.
 However, some tested and approved safety measures will help to make it long-lasting.

 It is safe to refreeze crab legs but under certain circumstances.
 The way you thaw them will determine if you can freeze them again or not.
 The safest way to thaw them for facing another round of freezing is in the refrigerator.
 Inside the refrigerator, they will be unable to reach an unsafe temperature that can spoil them.

 Crab legs thawed by other methods like leaving them at room temperature or in a water bath cannot withstand refreezing.

 The average shelf life of crab meat is 2-3 days in a refrigerator, so it is better to avoid thawing them until and unless you want to add them to a dish.

 Note: If you bought the crab already thawed from the store, make sure to check the package date.
 It should be the same day or else refrain from buying, as they won’t refreeze well.